CelloCorgi/ICSE_fNIRS2021/README.md

 ### Paper Link

-The paper is availble both here on GitHub: FIXME and on arXiv FIXME
+The paper is availble both here on GitHub: FIXME and on arXiv https://arxiv.org/abs/2102.12376